-The concept proposal includes approximately 417 on-site parking bays in a basement level.
+The development provides approximately 417 on-site parking bays.
 This is consistent with the current on-site provision at the existing Sydney Fish Market, despite the forecast increase in visitor activity to the site.
+Six accessible spaces are provided.

 Analysis indicates that the level of on-site parking will be generally sufficient to accommodate the parking demand on a typical weekday.
 On a weekend demand will exceed the available on-site capacity by approximately 80 car parking spaces between 11am and 2pm.
-Consistent with the current operation of the existing Sydney Fish Market, during major events at the Sydney Fish Market (e.g. 36 hour seafood marathon, Easter Friday etc.) parking demand will increase further, and therefore a number of strategies have been put forward to manage parking demands during peak periods, including:
+Consistent with the current operation of the existing Sydney Fish Market, during major events at the

+Sydney Fish Market (e.g. 36 hour seafood marathon, Easter Friday etc.) parking demand will increase further, and therefore a number of strategies have been put forward to manage parking demands during peak periods, including: